 Built to last

 But sometimes, you want something more—something meatier.
-Whether you’re looking for an entertaining way to blow a long weekend or simply want to wrap your head around a satisfyingly complex experience, these 20 deep, intricate, and just plain great PC games will hold you for hours and hours and hours on end.
+Whether you’re looking for an entertaining way to blow a long stint at home or simply want to wrap your head around a satisfyingly complex experience, these 20 deep, intricate, and just plain great PC games will hold you for hours and hours and hours on end.
+They're the best long PC games that you can play, and better yet, several of them are available as Microsoft's fantastic Xbox Game Pass for PC subscription, the best deal in PC gaming.

 Editor’s note: We periodically update this article as new games are released.